 To thrive in this career, you will need a variety of skills:

-- Problem-solving skills: Computer vision is at the frontier of computer science research, which means you will often deal with novel problems.
-You should be good at breaking down large and complex problems into smaller, more manageable ones.
+- Problem-solving skills.
+Computer vision is at the frontier of computer science research, which means you will often deal with novel problems.
+You should be good at breaking down large and complex problems into smaller and more manageable ones.

 Other skills may vary depending on the industry in which you work.

 How Much Does a Computer Vision Engineer Make?

 According to the U.S. Bureau of Labor Statistics, computer vision engineers fall under the category of computer and information research scientists.
 The median pay for this group was $126,830 in May 2020.
 The top 10% made more than $194,430, while the bottom 10% made less than $72,210.

 Pay is mainly determined by your level of education, years of experience, demonstrable skills, employer, and location.
 Those with a higher computer science degree can typically expect to earn more.

 What Is the Projected Job Growth?

 According to the U.S. Bureau of Labor Statistics, employment opportunities for computer and information research scientists should grow by 15% from 2019 to 2029.
 This is much higher than the national average for all professions.

 With greater demand for industry-leading technological tools, there will be a greater need for professionals capable of coming up with creative tech solutions to real-world problems, including computer vision engineers.